 - Compliance with the professional attributes and the Honor Code of Wayne State University's School of Medicine, including: professional responsibility, competence and self-improvement, respect for others and professional relations, honesty, and social responsibility.
 A criminal background check may be required before entering medical school and could result in removal from the program.

 Monthly information sessions:

-Monthly information sessions are held at 4:00 PM in the Community Room, located on the third floor of the Undergraduate Library [campus map].
+Monthly information sessions are held from 2:30pm to 5:00pm in the Community Room, located on the third floor of the Undergraduate Library [campus map].

 Submit all items by January 1 to:

 Irvin D. Reid Honors College

 2100 Undergraduate Library